What is RPP Customer Choice?

-If you’re a residential or small business customer that pays TOU electricity prices, you can choose to switch to Tiered prices beginning November 1, 2020.
+If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU), Tiered and Ultra-Low Overnight (ULO) prices.

-How often are TOU and Tiered prices set?
+How often are TOU, Tiered and ULO prices set?

-Will I save money by opting out of TOU prices?
+Will I save money by switching RPP rate structures?

-No, there are no guarantees that a switch from TOU rates to Tiered rates will result in cost savings.
+No, there are no guarantees that a switch from any RPP rate structure will result in cost savings.

-Considering a switch to Tiered prices?
-For more information, go to oeb.ca/choice and use our bill calculator to compare what your bill might look like if you switched from TOU to Tiered pricing.
+Considering a switch?
+For more information, go to oeb.ca/choice and use their Bill Calculator to compare what your bill might look like if you switched to TOU, Tiered or ULO pricing.

-What do I need to do to switch to Tiered prices?
+What do I need to do to switch between RPP rate structures?

-- Starting October 13, 2020, Welland Hydro will make the Customer Choice: RPP Election Form available to any customer that requests it.
-We will accept Customer Choice: RPP Election Forms via our online submission form, email or mail.
-You will need to fill out the Customer Choice: RPP Election Form to notify us that you want to switch.
+- You will need to fill out the Customer Choice: RPP Election Form to notify us that you want to switch.
 The form is intended to be as simple as possible in terms of the information that you need to provide.
 You should have a recent electricity bill on hand when filling out the form, as you will need your utility account number.

 - Within 10 business days of receiving your election form, Welland Hydro will process your form and respond to you.

-- A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+- A switch from any RPP rate structure can only take effect at the start of a billing period.
 A billing period is generally about 30 days long, and the start and end dates are identified on your electricity bill.
-Many customers are not billed based on a calendar month, and the start of your billing period can be any given day of a month.
+Most customers are billed based on a calendar month, however, the start of your billing period can be any given day of a month.

 - Welland Hydro will start charging you your elected price structure as of your next billing period after you submit your election form.
 Please note that we must receive your election form at least 10 business days before that billing period starts, and provided there are no issues with your form.